 This Graco seat earned a 6 of 10 for ease of use, which is just over the average for the metric.

 The Graco has one of the most difficult buckles in the review to use, but it is the chest clip we really didn't like

 The buckle on the Graco isn't much better than the buckles we experienced on the Graco infant seats.
-While it isn't the most difficult buckle in the group, it isn't the easiest either.
-The chest clip also failed to impress, and some users felt it was the worst of the bunch with very small buttons to operate.
+While it isn't the most challenging buckle in the group, it isn't the easiest either.
+The chest clip also failed to impress, and some users felt it was the worst of the bunch with tiny buttons to operate.
 So small in fact that larger fingers might have trouble depressing the buttons far enough to unsnap the clip.

 The harness release button and tightening strap on the Graco MyRide 65 LX are both located near the foot of the seat and they are the easiest ones in the group to use.

 The shoulder height adjustment has five positions with a crotch strap that only has one.
 It is a rethread adjustment, so you will need to remove the straps from the back plate and unthread them from the slots and then rethread through the correct height.
 This process is time-consuming and must be done with the baby out of the seat and the seat out of the car if it is front facing.
 For these reasons, we like the non-rethread adjustment found on other seats better and think parents are more likely to make a change when needed instead of waiting for a more convenient time.
 The harness is one of the easiest to tighten, and we liked that the release button can be lifted or depressed to loosen the harness.

 The LATCH clips on the Graco hook onto the back of the seat for storage